-Eric Bulson is Professor of English at Claremont Graduate University.
-He is the author of Novels, Maps Modernity: The Spatial Imagination, 1850-2000 (Routledge, 2006), The Cambridge Introduction to James Joyce (Cambridge, 2007), Little Magazine, World Form (Columbia, 2016) and the forthcoming ‘Ulysses’ by Numbers (Columbia, 2020).
+Eric Bulson is Andrew W. Mellon All-Claremont Chair in the Humanities at Claremont Graduate University.
+He is the author of Novels, Maps Modernity: The Spatial Imagination, 1850-2000 (Routledge, 2006), The Cambridge Introduction to James Joyce (Cambridge, 2007), Little Magazine, World Form (Columbia, 2016) and ‘Ulysses’ by Numbers (Columbia, 2020).
 He has also edited The Cambridge Introduction to the Novel (Cambridge, 2018) and is a regular contributor to the Times Literary Supplement.
 He is currently working on a history of wordlessness in visual and non-visual media across the twentieth century.

 Catherine Flynn is Associate Professor of English at UC Berkeley.
 She works on Irish modernist literature and culture in a European avant-garde context and on critical theory.
 Her book James Joyce and the Matter of Paris recently appeared with Cambridge University Press (2019).
 She co-edited with Richard Brown a special issue of James Joyce Quarterly, titled “Joycean Avant-Gardes” (2017).
 She is currently at work on an edited volume with CUP titled New Joyce Studies: Twenty-First Century Critical Revisions.
 She is also working on a book about Brian O’Nolan/Flann O’Brien/Myles na gCopaleen and the young Irish state.